Are you unsure exactly what omnichannel is and entails? Read our in-depth answer to the question: "What is omnichannel?", here.

 Of course, it differs from business to business what an omnichannel strategy should look like to be most successful.
 It depends e.g. on what products you sell, the demand, and what type of customer you want to reach.

-Despite this, the overall purpose they want the strategy to fulfill is the same: to give customers a consistent and seamless buying experience across all sales channels.
-And of course, that achieving this is done most profitably.
+However, the overall purpose most retailers want the strategy to fulfill is the same: to give customers a consistent and seamless buying experience across all sales channels.
+And of course, that achieving this is done in the most profitably way.
 Therefore, you must focus on the collaboration of your various channels.

 It is not only relevant to work with webshop SEO and well-written content to provide personal customer service in your physical store.
 It is the overall customer experience across your channels that should be the main focus.